ml-tooling/ml-workspace/README.md

 <img src="./docs/images/feature-tensorboard-open.png" />

-If you have opened a Tensorboard instance in a valid log directory, you will see the visualizations of your logged data.
+If you have opened a Tensorboard instance in a valid log directory, you will see the visualizations of your logged data:

 <img src="./docs/images/feature-tensorboard-overview.png" />